sekigon-gonnoc/Pico-PIO-USB/README.md

 # Pico-PIO-USB

-USB FS host using PIO of raspberry pi pico (RP2040).
+USB host implementation using PIO of raspberry pi pico (RP2040).

 You can add additional USB port to RP2040.